UniversalDependencies/docs/_ruc/dep/iobj-appl.md

 udver: '2'
 ---

 In Ruuli, verbal valency can be increased by the applicative suffix *-ir/-er*.
-This introduces a new object argument, typically corresponding to a semantic role that would otherwise be expressed as an oblique dependent.
+It introduces a new object argument, typically corresponding to a semantic role that would otherwise be expressed as an oblique dependent.

 When the base verb is transitive, the applied argument is analyzed as an indirect object and annotated with the `iobj:appl` relation.